sul-dlss-labs/estimation/0005-etd-decouple-fedora.md

 * Move other-metadata & start-accession from common-accessioning robots to a background job (sidekiq)
   * <https://github.com/sul-dlss/hydra_etd/issues/348>
 * Update deployment tools (capistrano) for managing sidekiq
-* Rewrite https://github.com/sul-dlss/etd-reporter/blob/master/ETD-make-reports.sh so that it can be supported by the infrastructure group.
+* Rewrite <https://github.com/sul-dlss/etd-reporter/blob/master/ETD-make-reports.sh> so that it can be supported by the infrastructure group.
 This currenlty has no tests and is tightly coupled to Fedora 3.
+Additionally, it should be runnable by the service manager (currently this is run by Tony Z)
 * Move data stored in properties, workflow, and readers datastreams to an RDBMS
 * Create a dashboard in the ETD application that gives the service manager the ability to inspect objects in the database.
 This will provide a capability to the service manager similar to looking at the properties and reader datastreams with Argo.
 These datastreams are currently persisted in Fedora.
 * Switch to the SDR deposit API, (currently using files in NFS mount + accssionWF).
 See <https://github.com/sul-dlss/sdr-api/issues/135#issuecomment-599008166> and `@jcoyne`'s response.